Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Indiana Performance Insights

-- The Hoosiers are outscoring opponents by 1.6 points per game with a +22 scoring differential overall.
-They put up 75.9 points per game (163rd in college basketball) and give up 74.3 per contest (261st in college basketball).
+- The Hoosiers' +22 scoring differential (outscoring opponents by 1.6 points per game) is a result of scoring 75.9 points per game (163rd in college basketball) while giving up 74.3 per contest (261st in college basketball).

-- Indiana wins the rebound battle by 2.4 boards on average.
-It collects 35.9 rebounds per game, which ranks 211th in college basketball, while its opponents grab 33.5 per outing.
+- Indiana records 35.9 rebounds per game (211th in college basketball) while allowing 33.5 per contest to its opponents.
+It outrebounds opponents by 2.4 boards per game.

 Ohio State Performance Insights